-- the school's child protection policy - signs and symptoms of abuse and neglect - online safety, including staff responsibilities in relation to the school's ICT filtering and monitoring arrangements - child on child abuse - extra-familial harms including criminal and sexual exploitation; county lines; serious violence; domestic abuse within intimate teenage relationships; and radicalisation; - responding to disclosure of abuse or neglect by a child - reporting and recording arrangements including allegations against and 'low level concerns' about the conduct of staff and visiting professionals - the staff behaviour policy (code of conduct) - the identity and role of the DSL and all Deputy DSLs - the school's behaviour policy - the school's safeguarding response to children who go missing from education.
+- the school's child protection policy - signs and symptoms of abuse, exploitation and neglect - online safety, including staff responsibilities in relation to the school's ICT filtering and monitoring arrangements - 'children' includes everyone under the age of 18 - child on child abuse - extra-familial harms including criminal and sexual exploitation; county lines; serious violence; domestic abuse within intimate teenage relationships; and radicalisation; - responding to disclosure of abuse, exploitation or neglect by a child - reporting and recording arrangements including allegations against and 'low level concerns' about the conduct of staff and visiting professionals - the staff behaviour policy (code of conduct) - the identity and role of the DSL and all Deputy DSLs - the school's behaviour policy - the school's safeguarding response to children who are absent at the start or at any time of the school day.

 NB all of the above will be explained before a new member of staff, governor or volunteer has direct contact with children in school.
 The school's child protection policy, staff behaviour policy (code of conduct) and behaviour policy will be sent with the letter confirming an appointment with a written requirement that the individual reads the three policies in advance of starting work at the school.

 The individual will be given an opportunity to clarify any issues on their first day at work and then asked to sign to confirm that they have read and understood all three policies and undertake to comply with them.